-Ultimately, the management criterion will be represented by a target population size for each of the two management units defined for Greylag Geese (https://egmp.aewa.info/sites/default/files/meeting_files/reports/AEWA_EGM_IWG_4_final_report.pdf).
+Ultimately, the management criterion will be represented by a target population size for each of the two management defined for Greylag units Geese (https://egmp.aewa.info/sites/default/files/meeting files/reports/AEWA EGM IWG 4 final report.pdf).
 These targets are in the process of being specified using multi-criteria decision analysis to determine the appropriate tradeoff among a variety of management objectives.
 However, even if targets were available, they would not be useful as criteria in this situation because it is abundance itself that is uncertain.
 Nor can we use a criterion for each management unit because the derivation of the total harvest (i.e., the portion of the total harvest derived from each management unit) is unknown.
 However, we can establish a management criterion based on the predicted growth rate of the NW/SW European population using Equation (4).
 In other words, we can determine the nominal level of total offtake that would meet a growth-rate criterion for the largest possible range in values of α and β .